For the longest time, Google Search was the main gateway to the web. But times are changing.

 It took only a few weeks for Microsoft Bing’s search engine to reach 100 million users.
 Compare that to other technologies:

 For years, human beings have been playing a game with rules set by machines.
 We try to gain insight into what signals search engines value.
-Then, we attempt to meet those standards so our content and websites rank favourably.
+Then, we attempt to meet those standards so our content and websites rank favorably.
 There’s no doubt that plenty of talented SEO professionals play this game at an expert level, creating immense value for their companies.
 But, there are a lot of ways in which machines can play this game better than people.

 AI-powered SEO tools are being deployed today by search pros to do more with less and gain competitive advantages that manual work alone just can’t match.
-That includes using AI to optimise existing content, suggest new topics to target, and even automate existing SEO tasks.
+That includes using AI to optimize existing content, suggest new topics to target, and even automate existing SEO tasks.

 Thanks to this power to augment and improve AI marketing use cases like SEO, McKinsey analysts writing in Harvard Business Review estimate that AI can create $1.4 to $2.6 trillion of value in marketing and sales alone.